Sales Channels submitted to the Shopify App Store need to follow the requirements defined in the Sales Channel Requirements checklist to be approved.

 The errors table should have no more than six products per page before paginating the table and displaying the page navigation controls.

 Terms and conditions

 Merchants using your sales channel should have access to your terms and conditions at all times.
-They should be hosted elsewhere, but linked to from the terms and conditions module.
-The module must be visible after account connection, located at the bottom of the Account page.
+These should be hosted outside of your sales channel app, but linked to from the terms and conditions module.
+The module must be visible after account connection, and located at the bottom of the Account page.

-The help footer must exist on every page of your sales channel, and links to documentation or support for your sales channel.
+The help footer must appear on every page of your sales channel.
+It's a convenient way to provide your user with links to documentation or support for your sales channel.